CoreNeuroHub/herdlinx-saas/documentation/TEST_CASES.md

 **Steps:**
 1. Log in as Super Owner/Admin
-2. Navigate to feedlot hub
+2. Navigate to your feedlots
 3. Click on a feedlot to view details

 **Expected Result:**